MSME and small business

 It may not be necessary if you operate only within India.

-Latest Madrid Protocol Trademark Updates in 2026 for Indian Startups and MSMEs
+Latest Madrid Protocol Trademark Updates (2026): What Indian Startups and MSMEs Should Know

 New Nice Classification Changes Effective in 2026